GLRT Detector

 -

-If , X may represent sampling samples from data channels.
-The data streams can be combined later, e.g. by beamforming.
+If , X can represent samples of samples from data channels.
+The data streams can be combined later, for example, using beamforming.

 The input data has a common interpretation.
-For example, the data may be interpreted as:
+For example, the data can be interpreted as:

 -